gitskim/Tech-Interview-Prep/docs/recursionpractice.md

       util(root.right, sum - root.val);
   }
   ```

+* There's only one root node in a tree.
+We can trigger a util mentioned above in every node.

+### Postorder
 ```java
 public int pathSum(TreeNode root, int targetSum) {
     if (root == null) return 0;